How To Adopt

 Adopting a rescued Golden Retriever could be one of the most rewarding things you do in life!
 It’s also a big decision with many considerations.
 It’s a long-term commitment requiring the support and help of all members of your family.

-As a rescue organization, we help Goldens who need a second chance.
+As a rescue organization, we help Goldens who need a new beginning.
 There are many factors that we must consider before matching a dog with a family.
 Each story is different, some are mistreated or neglected, abandoned, or surrendered, some rescued from dire and horrific conditions.
 In all situations they have been let down by humans therefore we must prioritize finding the dog the best homes vs. finding the perfect pet for you.
 The first step in the adoption process is to complete the ADOPTION APPLICATION.
 Please keep in mind that by the time you submit an application and are going through the approval process, some of dogs available may already be in the process of being adopted by other approved families.
 Our approval process takes approximately 1-3 weeks.
 If you are interested in adopting, please do not wait.
 Please start the application process now so that you can be on a waiting list for when your special golden is available.

 Once we receive your application, it will be reviewed and if approved you will be contacted for a phone interview and a home visit by one of our volunteers.
 Home visits will be conducted in-person or virtually.
 When we visit your home, we are looking for a safe, loving and healthy environment for your new Golden.
 We suggest you arrange for the home visit even if there is not a specific dog available at the moment.
 That way, when your special dog comes along...the home visit is already completed.

 Approved Family List